golanlevin/DrawingWithMachines/assignments/2025/05_pattern/README.md

 ![simple_truchet.png](img/simple_truchet.png)

-*(5-30 minutes; 10%)* The purpose of this **quick technical exercise** is to ensure that you have a foundational practical understanding of how Truchet tiles are constructed, and an appreciation of how they respond to optimization with vpype. **Plotting is *optional* and *not requested*.**
+*(5-30 minutes; 10%)* Modular patterns like Truchet tilings are a common idiom in computational arts, especially with plotters.
+The purpose of this **quick technical exercise** is to ensure that all students have a baseline foundational practical understanding of how Truchet tiles are constructed, and an appreciation of how they can respond to optimization with vpype. **Plotting is *optional* and *not requested*.**

 * **Write** a program to create a dead-simple, zero-frills SVG Truchet tiling, such as the one shown above. **Aim** to complete this in 5-10 minutes — but use ChatGPT if it takes you more than 15 minutes, and limit yourself to absolutely no more than 30 minutes for this exercise, period.
 * **Optimize** your Truchet SVG using the following vpype command: `vpype read mySimpleTruchet.svg linesort linemerge reloop write myOptimizedTruchet.svg show`